-The Arts Research and Documentation programme underwent a review process after 8 years in 2014 by a panel of experts comprising Susie Tharu, MD Muthukumaraswamy, Aneesh Pradhan and Rahul Roy.
-In order to develop a broad sense of the current landscape of arts research in India and understand the relevance of this programme we solicited views from the field that were represented to the panel.
-(Please refer to our Voices from the Field Report).
-We also invited some of our earlier grantees to speak to the panel about their experiences and challenges of working in the field.
-The panel made a set of recommendations to IFA and this Arts Research programme is an outcome of those recommendations.
+In 2014 after eight years, the erstwhile Arts Research and Documentation programme underwent a review process by a panel of experts comprising Susie Tharu, MD Muthukumaraswamy, Aneesh Pradhan and Rahul Roy.
+In order to develop a broad sense of the current landscape of arts research in India and understand the relevance of this programme, views from the field were presented to the panel.
+(Please refer to our Voices from the Field Report on the left).
+The panel made a set of recommendations to IFA and the current Arts Research programme is an outcome of those recommendations.

 We invite proposals for our Arts Research programme from researchers and practitioners who are interested in undertaking research projects that investigate marginalised or relatively unexplored areas; intend to create spaces for dialogue between theory and practice; offer new readings/frameworks of artistic practices; and use interdisciplinary approaches to break new conceptual ground, among other things.